Kaden5480/poy-no-knockouts/README.md

 ### This mod
 - Download the latest release [here](https://github.com/Kaden5480/poy-no-knockouts/releases).
-- The compressed zip file will contain a `Plugins` directory.
+- The compressed zip file will contain a `Mods` directory.
-- Copy the files from `Plugins` to `Plugins` in your game directory.
+- Copy the files from `Mods` to `Mods` in your game directory.

 # Building from source
 Whichever approach you use for building from source, the resulting